Review of Means and Ends: The Revolutionary Practice of Anarchism in Europe and the United States (2023)

 The biggest schools of thought in anarchism, an ideology where worker control over the workplace is preferred over capitalism and state power.
 The study is restricted to Europe and the USA, starting in 1868, the year that Mikhail Bakunin joined the International Workingmen's Association to argue for anarchism against other anti-capitalist factions.
 The book follows developments up to the outbreak of WW2.

 The book is re-edited from a PhD thesis.
 The scholarly care Baker takes with her limited scope and primary-source material is by far her greatest strength, but she is not just a historian.
 She’s an activist Youtuber, and she decorates the book, albeit sparsely, with signals of her conviction.
 For example, explaining social constructionism, she writes that “the activity of being a member of the Ku Klux Klan or the police (or both) will, in general, bring out the worst in someone”.
 Not many historians would so deliberately portray white-supremacist murderers and police officers as morally equivalent in an off-topic example, but the belief that police officers exist to preserve injustice is common in the author’s political clique.
 Fortunately, Baker is not blindly partisan.
 She does not minimize the failures of historical anarchists, nor does she explain those failures through demonizing conspiracy theory.
 Means and Ends is not just propaganda.
-It is a highly readable and substantive introduction to historical anarchism, with the following exceptions.
+It is a highly readable and substantive introduction to historical anarchism at its peak, with the following exceptions.

-For the more specific purposes of this book, there are three big problems with social constructionism.
-The first problem is that Baker does not adequately contrast it against competing theories.
-Judging by her own work on Youtube (the 2022-02-28 video “Anarchists Are Not Naive About Human Nature”), Baker’s own idea of human nature is based on Peter Kropotkin’s work from the 1860s.
-Kropotkin wrote after Jean Martin Charcot, around the time of Phineas Gage, On the Origin of Species (1859), and Gregor Mendel.
-This was before the discovery of DNA and epigenetics, missing more than a century of intense scientific study that has narrowed down the possible ranges of mutation, heritability, brain plasticity, innate cognitive biases, and so on.
-Baker gives a textbook example of a Hobbesian trap in Marx’s pre-emptive attack on Bakunin at the First International’s September 1872 Hague Congress, but she doesn’t call it a Hobbesian trap, perhaps because she doesn’t want to engage even with Hobbes’s crude 17th-century notions of human nature and game theory.
-It is to Baker’s credit that she doesn’t make a strawman out of Hobbes, but because she omits the hostile ideas that shaped anarchist thought as if they were taboo, she thereby presents the ideas of the anarchists themselves outside their historical context.
+As for Baker’s book, there are three big problems with viewing social constructionism as the theoretical framework of anarchism.
+The first problem is that Baker does not adequately contrast it against competing theories, especially in the political mainstream and on the right.
+Baker gives a textbook example of a Hobbesian trap in Marx’s pre-emptive attack on Bakunin at the First International’s September 1872 Hague Congress, but she doesn’t call it a Hobbesian trap, perhaps because she doesn’t want to engage even with Hobbes’s crude 17th-century notions of human nature and incentive structures.
+It is to Baker’s credit that she doesn’t make a strawman out of Hobbes or out of historical materialism, but she barely contrasts anarchist social constructionism against rival schools of thought, even within the International.
+Again, compare Marx, who engaged deeply with free-market thinkers and other opponents of his in Capital.
+By omitting the ideas of the primary opponents of the anarchists, Baker presents the ideas of the anarchists themselves outside their historical context.

 Kropotkin admitted that anarchism implied “completely reconstructing all relationships”.
 Baker, despite quoting Kropotkin and placing constructionism front and centre, does not analyze that reconstruction in any detail.
 Historical anarchists didn’t either.
 They were not actually driven by theory, and they were not necessarily as naïve as Baker.
-For example, part of the insurrectionist strategy was to organize “affinity groups”: Small bands of heroic fighters, with secret knowledge of and absolute loyalty to one another, going on quests to punish social parasites with violence for the greater good.
+For example, part of the insurrectionist strategy was to organize “affinity groups”: Small bands of heroic fighters, with secret knowledge of and absolute loyalty to one another, going on quests to defeat their enemies and punish social parasites with violence for the greater good.
 This strategy sounds like it was developed to appeal to young men, who go for that sort of thing by nature.
+In my opinion, the most serious flaw in Baker’s “rational reconstruction” is theorywashing.
+She takes a set of behaviours and she assumes they were driven by a theory because we tend to value high-minded behaviour.
+Choosing the combination of social constructionism and deontological ethics as that theory is a secondary error.

 Workers dream themselves too easily into the idea that one day the “social revolution” will descend to earth like a supernatural godhead in order to heal all wounds and dry all tears in one fell swoop.
 Oh no!
 The sun, which as it set today looked down on shackled slaves, will not as it rises tomorrow behold free people.
 Workers must educate themselves through their own strength to become thinking and acting people.

 Outside the realm of physical force and revolution, one emergent property of social-constructionist political ideology is an irrational belief in personal vigilance as a strategy.
-Exactly that is on display in Emma Goldman’s marketing of direct action for general purposes in 1910.
+Exactly that is on display in Emma Goldman’s repurposing of direct action for general purposes in 1910.
 In “the environment of the individual”, Baker quotes Goldman as writing, “a hundred forces encroach upon his being, and only persistant resistance to them will finally set him free.”

-Direct action against the authority in the shop, direction action against the authority of the law, direct action against the invasive, meddlesome authority of our moral code, is the logical, consistent method of Anarchism.
+Direct action against the authority in the shop, direct action against the authority of the law, direct action against the invasive, meddlesome authority of our moral code, is the logical, consistent method of Anarchism.

 This is permanent high stress as your path to happiness.
 Baker, in her “conclusion” to the book, embraces this strategy and its usual companions, Frazerian contamination and the Nirvana fallacy.
 She takes “The Combahee River Collective Statement” (1977) and puts its identity politics among “the best ideas that have been developed by various social movements of the oppressed and exploited over the past 150 years”, outside anarchism proper.
 There is indeed a natural connection from direct action to identity politics, but what they have in common is despondent distrust in other people.
-Baker expands the list of bad systems, which started with capitalism and the state, to include “patriarchy, racism, queerphobia, ableism, and so on”, ignoring that workers took direct action in their own interest.
+Baker expands the list of bad systems, which started with capitalism and the state, to include “patriarchy, racism, queerphobia, ableism, and so on”, ignoring that anarchist workers took direct action in their own interest.
 With such a laundry list to be handled all the time and all at once, plus climate change thrown in as an afterthought, Baker’s true conclusion is that things “are only going to get worse.”

 I don’t agree with that conclusion, but it does follow logically from Baker’s bad assumptions.
 The last chapter of Means and Ends, before the conclusion, is devoted to charitable corrections of anarchist misreadings concerning the “organizational dualism” of Bakunin and of later Russian expat “platformists”.
 The misreadings, and the purity-testing infighting that followed, are a natural consequence of adopting goals that seem unreachable.
 Baker illustrates this through her personal defeatism, but as Kropotkin showed, it is possible to reject the twin pseudosciences of social Darwinism and strong social constructionism, and remain an anarchist.

-I had a lot of fun reading this book with people who were more familiar with the territory than I was.
 If you are interested in historical anarchism and you want a thinker who, like Ursula K. Le Guin, looked for a more liveable bedrock with less anxiety and groupthink, try The Ego and Its Own (1844).
-When I picked up this book, I was curious to learn whether real-world anarchists had ideas like those in Daoist philosophy, as Le Guin’s fictional anarchists do in Always Coming Home (1985).
+When I picked up Means and Ends, I was curious to learn whether real-world anarchists had ideas like those in Daoist philosophy, as Le Guin’s fictional anarchists do in Always Coming Home (1985).
 Baker does make a couple of one-line references to Daoism: One to Bao Jingyan, who embraced it in the 3rd century CE, and one to Li Yaotang, who rejected Daoism in the 20th century.
-Goldman’s version of direct action is un-Daoist, and as Baker readily admits, Baker’s analysis of East Asian anarchist thought is limited by her being able to read only English.
-For Kropotkin’s attempt at a scientific theory of anarchism, read Mutual Aid: A Factor of Evolution (1902).
+Goldman’s version of direct action is un-Daoist, and as the author readily admits, Baker’s analysis of East Asian anarchist thought is limited by her being able to read only English.
 If you want environmental constraints to be more than an afterthought, try The Ecology of Freedom: The Emergence and Dissolution of Hierarchy (1982).
 If you want economic theory, try Parecon: Life After Capitalism (2003).
 If you want to see anarchist economics tested in practice, read about peaceful experiments like Cecosesola.